Partly Cloudy, Humid Weather Forecast For Lahore - UrduPoint

 Partly Cloudy, Humid Weather Forecast For Lahore

+The city experienced partly cloudy and humid conditions on Monday, with the MET office forecasting similar weather for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 9th Sep, 2025) Partly cloudy and humid weather prevailed in the city on Tuesday, with the MET Office forecasting similar conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 15th Sep, 2025) The city experienced partly cloudy and humid conditions on Monday, with the MET office forecasting similar weather for the next 24 hours.

-Officials warned that torrential rains could trigger urban and coastal flooding as well as waterlogging in low-lying areas of Mirpurkhas, Shaheed Benazirabad, Tharparkar, Khairpur, Sukkur, Larkana, Thatta, Badin, Sajawal, Hyderabad, Dadu, and Karachi on the night of September 9.
-The Hub Dam water level is also expected to rise.
-In flood-affected regions of Punjab and Sindh, additional rainfall may worsen the situation, while flash flooding is likely in the hill torrents of Dera Ghazi Khan, eastern and southern Balochistan, and the Kirthar range.

-Similar risks are anticipated in Lasbela, Pasni, Ormara, Awaran, and the coastal belt of Makran tonight and on September 10.
+According to officials, moist currents from the Arabian Sea are entering the country, while a westerly wave is expected to impact upper regions from tonight.

+Partly cloudy skies with rain, wind, or thundershowers are likely at isolated locations in Khyber Pakhtunkhwa, Upper Punjab, Islamabad, Kashmir, Gilgit-Baltistan, and adjoining hilly areas.
+Heavy rainfall or hailstorms may also occur at a few spots during the period.
+Meanwhile, hot and dry weather is expected elsewhere in the country.

 Recent Stories